Don’t just Create, RE-CREATE & Add value for your customers.

 4. Organic Conversion Rate –

 You need to have your definition for “conversion” ready.
 As you add CTAs in between the blog – be it sales lead, email sign-ups, or even your average time spent on-page.
-As long as you are tracking goals in Google Analytics, you can measure all these before & after the content update.
+As long as you are tracking goals in Google Analytics, you can measure all these before & after the content optimization.